acmailer/acmailer/README.md

 ### Configuration options

-The mail service can be automatically configured by using provided global configuration file.
+The mail service can be automatically configured by using the provided global configuration file.
 Supported options are fully explained at that file.
 This is what they are for.

-- **mail_adapter**: Tells mail service what type of transport adapter should be used.
+- **mail_adapter**: Tells the mail service what type of transport adapter should be used.
 Any object or classname implementing `Zend\Mail\Transport\TransportInterface` is valid.
 - **mail_adapter_service**: A service name to be used to get the transport object, in case standard transport configuration does not fit your needs.
 If defined, the **mail_adapter** option will be ignored.
 - **from**: From email address.
 - **from_name**: From name to be displayed.